-The International Student and Scholar Office advisors are committed advocates for the international community on the UAH campus and provide a safe and confidential setting where individuals can receive assistance regarding their needs and concerns.
-The office's primary responsibility is to assist F Visa students, UAHuntsville sponsored J Visa students and scholars, individuals sponsored by UAHuntsville for employment purposes and their dependents with the myriad of processes required to be enrolled as a student or hired as an employee of UAHuntsville.
+The International Student and Scholar Office (ISSO) advisors are committed advocates for the international community on the UAH campus and provide a safe and confidential setting where individuals can receive assistance regarding their needs and concerns.
+The office's primary responsibility is to assist F Visa students, UAH-sponsored J Visa students and scholars, and individuals sponsored by UAH for employment purposes and their dependents with the myriad of processes required to be enrolled as a student or hired as an employee of UAH.
 UAH recognizes the importance of balancing responsibility to the institution, to international students, to faculty and scholars, and to the appropriate government agencies.
-To that end, the office strives to be a buffer between UAHuntsville sponsored employees, researchers, and students, and a highly complex government bureaucracy.
+To that end, the office strives to be a buffer between UAH-sponsored employees, researchers, and students, and a highly complex government bureaucracy.

-The International Student Scholar Office ensures the university is SEVIS compliant, that F students and J students and scholars have appropriate information and guidance necessary to maintain their status in the U.S., as well as oversee the UAHuntsville J Exchange Visitor Program.
-The office prepares immigration paperwork for foreign national employees who require sponsorship in order to be eligible to work at UAHuntsville and ensures that the university is compliant with the Department of Labor and US Citizenship and Immigration Services (USCIS) requirements when sponsoring employees to work for UAHuntsville.
-The office seeks to promote increased understanding of the immigration system and multiple immigration classifications of UAHuntsville students, scholars, and faculty by the campus community and provides relevant information, guidance, and resources as needed.
+ISSO ensures the university is SEVIS-compliant and that F students and J students and scholars have appropriate information and guidance necessary to maintain their status in the U.S. It also oversees the UAH J Exchange Visitor Program.
+The office prepares immigration paperwork for foreign national employees who require sponsorship in order to be eligible to work at UAH and ensures that the university is compliant with the Department of Labor and U.S. Citizenship and Immigration Services (USCIS) requirements when sponsoring employees to work for UAH.
+The office seeks to promote increased understanding of the immigration system and multiple immigration classifications of UAH students, scholars, and faculty by the campus community and provides relevant information, guidance, and resources as needed.
 ISSO staff are advocates for international students, faculty, and staff, and support other campus offices to ensure that the needs of the international community are considered during the development of university policies and procedures.

-The Office of International Programs and Services, OIPS, (MDH 137) works with the U.S. Department of State and other agencies to bring international students and groups to the UAHuntsville campus for academic studies, professional development, or cultural exchange.
-In addition, OIPS coordinates community outreach programs, assists international students with airport pick-ups, and provides cultural adjustment to life at UAHuntsville as well as other international student services and programs.
+The Office of International Programs and Services (OIPS) works with the U.S. Department of State and other agencies to bring international students and groups to the UAH campus for academic studies, professional development, or cultural exchange.
+In addition, OIPS coordinates community outreach programs, assists international students with airport pick-ups, and provides cultural adjustment to life at UAH as well as other international student services and programs.
 OIPS is an issuing office for the International Student Identity Card.